mayuresh-savargaonkar/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.umdearborn.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Machine Learning, Deep Learning, Safety of Autonomous vehicles, Bayesian methods, Warranty analytics.
+bio: My research interests include, safety of autonomous vehicles, p development of practical solutions using cusotmized deep learning, and explainable AI.

 # Interests to show in About widget
 interests:
   - Autonomous and Connected Vehicles
-  - Artificial Intelligence
+  - Explainable Artificial Intelligence
   - Machine Learning
+  - Simulation & Synthetic Data Generation
   - Time Series Modeling
-  - Customized Deep Learning Solutions
+  - Customized Deep Learning
   - Information Retrieval

 # Education to show in About widget